Symbian9/qmapshack-doc-wiki/DocGisItemsTrk.md

 ![maproom4.png](images/DocGisItemsTrk/maproom4.png)

 Optionally you can highlight the track when doing a double click on the item in workspace list.
+If you click on the little profile plot the details page will open.